 TEST CASE #5: RADAR CROSS SECTION

-For this test case, ESA/ESOC will provide a number of synthetically generated KVN TDMs containing RCS, azimuth, elevation, and range for Envisat to Agency X. The TDMs will contain the TIME_SYSTEM, START_TIME, STOP_TIME, PARTICIPANT_1, PARITICPANT_2, MODE, PATH, TIMETAG_REF, RANGE_UNITS, and ANGLE_TYPE keywords in the metadata sections, and the ANGLE_1, ANGLE_2, RANGE, and RCS keywords in the data sections.
-Both ESA/ESOC and Agency X will process these TDMs with their TDM v2 prototypes.
+For this test case, ESA/ESOC will provide a number of synthetically generated KVN TDMs containing RCS, azimuth, elevation, and range for Envisat to NASA/JPL.
+The TDMs will contain the TIME_SYSTEM, START_TIME, STOP_TIME, PARTICIPANT_1, PARITICPANT_2, MODE, PATH, TIMETAG_REF, RANGE_UNITS, and ANGLE_TYPE keywords in the metadata sections, and the ANGLE_1, ANGLE_2, RANGE, and RCS keywords in the data sections.
+Both ESA/ESOC and NASA/JPL will process these TDMs with their TDM v2 prototypes.
 Both agencies will produce plots of RCS against time for each TDM segment.
 The Test Data Sheet will be provided by ESA/ESOC.

 Expected Results

-It is anticipated that both the ESA/ESOC and Agency X prototype will generate the same radar cross-section variation plots and that they will match the values in the TDM.
+It is anticipated that both the ESA/ESOC and NASA/JPL prototype will generate the same radar cross-section variation plots and that they will match the values in the TDM.
 Assuming that these criteria are met, the test will be considered successful.
 In the event of discrepancies, troubleshooting will be conducted by the participants in the test.

 TEST CASE #6: XML TRACKING DATA MESSAGE